Clarence Terrace

-Clarence Terrace overlooks Regent's Park in Marylebone, City of Westminster, London, England.
+Clarence Terrace overlooks Regent's Park in Marylebone, City of Westminster, England.
 This terrace is the smallest in the park.
 The terrace is a Grade I listed building.

 Architecture

 This row of terraced houses is named after William IV.
 It was constructed, by James Burton, to a design by Decimus Burton.
 It is composed of three sections, a centre and two wings, of the Corinthian order, connected by two colonnades of the Ilyssus Ionic order.
 The elevation is divided into three stories; namely, a rusticated entrance, which serves as a basement to the others, a Corinthian order embellishing the drawing room and chamber stories.
 There is also a well proportioned entablature.